wujiyang/Face_Pytorch/README.md

 ## Data Preparation
 For CNN training, I use CASIA-WebFace and Cleaned MS-Celeb-1M, aligned by MTCNN with the size of 112x112.
 For performance testing, I report the results on LFW, AgeDB30, MegaFace Identification and Verification.

-For AgeDB-30, the aligned images and evaluation pairs are restored from the mxnet binary file provided by [insightface](https://github.com/deepinsight/insightface), tool is available in this repository.
-You should install a mxnet-cpu for the image parsing, just do ' **pip install mxnet** ' is ok.
+For AgeDB-30, the aligned images and evaluation pairs are restored from the mxnet binary file provided by [insightface](https://github.com/deepinsight/insightface), tools are available in this repository.
+You should install a mxnet-cpu first for the image parsing, just do ' **pip install mxnet** ' is ok.

 ## Result
 #### Train on CASIA-WebFace (small protocol)